 From I-89 take Exit 12.
-At end of exit ramp, take Route 2A North to Route 2 (Friendly's Restaurant on right); Turn Right onto Route 2 at traffic light.
-Follow Route 2 East into Williston Village about 2.15 miles, turn left onto North Williston Road (at intersection with a New England-style white church w/steeple).
-Follow North Williston Road exactly one mile and turn right onto Governor Chittenden Road.
+At end of exit ramp, take Route 2A North to Route 2 (Friendly's Restaurant on right); Turn Right onto Route 2 East.
+Follow 2 East into Williston Village about 2.15 miles, turn left onto North Williston Road (at intersection with a New England-style white church w/steeple).
+Follow North Williston Road exactly one mile, turn right onto Governor Chittenden Road.
 Follow up about 1/2 mile; building is a cream colored brick and woodframe house on the right.

 Antique Shopping, Aquarium, Art Galleries, Beach, Concert venue, Gourmet/Fine Dining, Historical interests, Lake, Live Music, Movie Theater, Museum, National/State parks, Nature area, Outlet Stores, Performing Theater, Picnic area, Religious Services, River, Ski area, Vineyard, Winery

 Jim & Lucy McCullough